JAG (TV series): Bette tribute

-The second episode of Bette Midler's short-lived sitcom Bette, titled "And the Winner Is," had a storyline where her title character wins an award for guest starring in an episode of JAG.
+The second episode of Bette Midler's short-lived sitcom Bette, titled "And the Winner Is", had a storyline where her title character wins an award for guest starring in an episode of JAG.
 The award-winning scene shows Bette playing a character who interrogates Harmon Rabb after comedically checking out his posterior.
 David James Elliott guest stars in this episode-within-an-episode.
 The episode aired on CBS on October 18, 2000.

 Home media

-On September 1, 1998, the pilot episode of JAG was released on VHS cassette in the U.S. by Paramount Home Entertainment.
+On September 1, 1998, the pilot episode of JAG was released on VHS cassette in the United States by Paramount Home Entertainment.
 However, no other episodes of the series proper was released on any home entertainment media while show was still in production, allegedly due to syndication deals made with several broadcasters.

 Beginning in 2006, CBS Home Entertainment (distributed by Paramount) has released all 10 seasons on DVD in regions 1, 2 and 4.
 Seasons 1 to 4 are released with a 4:3 aspect ratio, while seasons 5 to 10 have a 16:9 aspect ratio.
 The region-2 and −4 editions do not have the bonus features (audio commentaries and retrospective interviews) included on the region-1 editions of seasons one and two.

 On December 11, 2012, CBS released JAG: The Complete Series – Collector's Edition on DVD in region 1.
 This collection contains, other than all 227 episodes of the series and the bonus features of the previously released individual season packs, one disc with new bonus features and a booklet with production notes.

 On April 14, 2015, CBS Home Entertainment released a repackaged version of the complete series set, at a lower price, in Region 1.
 It does not include the bonus disc that was part of the original complete series set.